LJHG/ScreenTimelapse/README.md

 # ScreenTimelapse
-ScreenTimelapse is a tool to record time-lapse video for your screen.
+ScreenTimelapse is a tool to record time-lapse video for your screen written in python.

+## requirements
+1. PIL
+2. cv2
+3. numpy

 ## how to run
 python screenTimelapse.py -wi 1920 -he 1080 -o demo.avi -r 100 -w 1